If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Inequitable Enforcement

 Unfortunately, a person’s race is still a distinct factor in which the exercise of police discretion while passing current constitutional thresholds seems unfair.
 People with different shades of skin, commonly white and black people, often use the same drugs at the same rate.
-However, the consequences faced for those with darker skin do happen to be more violent, or in many instances, the actions against them are unreasonable.
+However, the consequences faced by those with darker skin do happen to be more violent, or in many instances, the actions against them are unreasonable.
 Black people were nearly four times more likely to be arrested for being found with marijuana than white people in 2018.2

 Race and gender are regularly speculated as, depending on these factors, a person is more likely to face a police officer in a negative manner.
 Of course, the consequences of drug abuse are a rising issue.
 Instead of the constant arrests, since addiction can be cured, should drug addicts go to jail?